and Causes of Insomnia

 If you have difficulty getting to sleep or staying asleep three nights a week for three months or more, you might be affected by insomnia.
 This disorder is characterized by persistent difficulty with initiating sleep, maintaining sleep, or decreased sleep quality despite adequate time and opportunity for sleep, resulting in some form of daytime impairment.
 Research reveals that every year, 25% of Americans experience intense insomnia, and this article reviews its most common symptoms and causes.
 Let’s get into this!

-Book an appointment with us for the best insomnia treatment online!
+Book an appointment with us for the best treatment for severe insomnia!

 Is Insomnia a Mental Illness?